 Complimentary Fruit and Flower Festival, Given to Authors, by the New York Publishers' Association

-This week, the literary and publishing community gathers on the West Side for the annual event that is Bookexpo America, known as BEA.
+Every year, the literary and publishing community gathers for the event that is Bookexpo America, known as BEA.
 This annual industry conference also doubles as a gathering of author-celebrities and prominent literati.
 After the day's trade events, book signings and speaking events, the festive atmosphere migrates downtown for a series of parties thrown by publishing houses and literary magazines.
 BEA and its accompanying social events is the latest iteration of a tradition that combines bookselling with creative fêtes, which began over a century-and-a-half ago in New York.

 The New York Book Publishers Association was created in 1855 to systematize the method in which books were produced and distributed to the increasingly literate, emergent American middle-class.
 On September 18 of that year, the association of publishers and booksellers held their first trade fair at New York's Crystal Palace, a glass and cast-iron structure which once welcomed the public in Bryant Park (then Reservoir Square).
 The building took direct inspiration (and borrowed the name) from the structure erected in Hyde Park, London for the Great Exhibition of the Works of Industry of all Nations in 1851, the very structure of which would become emblematic of the rise of material culture.